Mansfield runners trot toward top

-Terriell Bradley, JaLea Bennett, Dayo Olabode and Aurmani DeGar, the nucleus of the Lady Wolves team that went 31-6 last year and is still highly ranked thus far in the 2013-2014 season, have signed Division I basketball letters of intent.
-The Lady Wolves are 8-4 headed into their Tuesday matchup with Summit.
+Terriell Bradley, JaLea Bennett, Dayo Olabode and Aurmani DeGar, the nucleus of the Wolves team which went 31-6 last year and are still highly ranked thus far in the 2013-2014 season, have signed Division I basketball letters of intent.
+The Wolves are 8-4 headed into their Tuesday matchup with Summit.

 Bradley signed to play at Kansas, Olabode at Texas Tech, Bennett at Arizona and DeGar at SMU.
 The school hosted a signing event at the school on Nov.
 13.